 Increasingly we are also working with families supporting a loved one with dementia, or similar debilitating conditions, who have become unable to manage their own affairs.

 The team know every client

 personally and regularly visit them at home to make certain there is an

 in-depth understanding of their needs and circumstances.

 Our Court of Protection service includes:

-• Financial management and investment of your financial award
+- Management and investment of your financial portfolio or damages award

-• Advice to families on allowable purchases through Court of Protection funds
+- Advice to families on purchases allowed through Court of Protection funds

 - Financial reporting, including completion of tax returns on clients’ behalf and annual reports

 - Advice and guidance to those already appointed as a Deputy